nedrichards/python-flatpak-dev-app/README.md

 # python-flatpak-dev-app
 Command line flatpak that gives the user access to python dev tools.
-This is likely solely of use to people who use Linux computers with minimal read only root filesystems and run all applications inside flatpak containers, such as users of (https://endlessos.com/)[Endless OS].
+This is likely solely of use to people who use Linux computers with minimal read only root filesystems and run all applications inside flatpak containers, such as users of [Endless OS](https://endlessos.com/).

 Instructions:
 -------------